dp-os/gez/examples/docs/src/en/api/core/module-config.md

 # ModuleConfig

-ModuleConfig provides module configuration functionality for the Gez framework, used to define module import/export rules, alias configuration, and external dependencies.
+ModuleConfig provides module configuration capabilities for the Gez framework, used to define module import/export rules, alias configuration, and external dependencies.

 ## Type Definitions